Why Crawl Space Joists Stay Damp

 Several factors affect how long dampness persists after a leak is repaired:

-Even after visible water disappears, moisture trapped inside wood can continue supporting mold growth and odor production.
-In many cases, moisture remains active long enough to produce symptoms similar to those found in Signs of Moisture Damage in Crawl Space Joists, where persistent dampness leads to visible structural warning signs.
+Even after visible water disappears, moisture trapped inside wood can continue supporting odor, staining, and mold growth.
+If those symptoms are already visible, compare them with Signs of Moisture Damage in Crawl Space Joists.

 Another important factor is repeated moisture exposure.
 If leaks occur repeatedly or humidity remains high, joists may never fully dry between events.
 Over time, this repeated wetting cycle allows moisture to accumulate inside the wood.